-Learn Implement Share professional development courses are ideal for individual teachers.
-However, undertaking a Learn Implement Share course as a TEAM affords tangible, department-wide development.
-The Team approach enables multiple teachers from a school to progress through a course together, enjoy the usual benefits afforded to individual course participants yet also benefit from on-site, in-person teacher collaboration with TEAM members.
+Undertaking a Learn Implement Share course as a Team is the ultimate way to gain the most benefit.
+The Team approach enables multiple teachers from a school to progress through a course together, enjoy the usual benefits afforded to individual course participants yet also gain from on-site, in-person teacher collaboration with colleagues.

-What is a TEAM?
-A TEAM is a number of teachers (4+), usually from the same department, undertaking a course simultaneously.
+What is a Team?
+A Team is four-or-more teachers from the same department, undertaking a course simultaneously.

-The TEAM Leader helps foster teacher collaboration between TEAM members as they progress through the course.
-TEAM members support each other as they create resources and plan and share implementations.
+The Team Leader helps foster collaboration between teachers as they progress through the course.

 The same advantage applies to Community of Schools Coordinators/Consultants.

-Related to the above, collegial development occurs through collaborating on implementations and through sharing implementation experiences.
+Related to the above, collegial development occurs through the sharing of implementation experiences.

-All TEAM Leaders are supported by the course facilitator via email and phone or Skype.
-The larger the TEAM, the greater the level of support.
+All Team Leaders are supported by the course facilitator via email and phone, Skype or Zoom.
+The larger the Team, the greater the level of support.

 The price for all courses is $AU495 pp. GST applies to Aus/NZ.
 A 4% bank fee applies outside of Aus/NZ)